MeryM13/DogSheet/README.md

 	*Open workbook in Excel app (path to workbook is hardcoded) *Alter between several windows
 	*Check if the animal you want to document already exists in Excel workbook

+	(Ver.
+0.2)
+	*Updated TableWork class (fixed GetRow and SetRow methods, added GetLast method) *Data from table now can be put in TableDataWork window automaticly